 Also, in ‘My Mother The Psychic’ Fenton keeps trying to get his mother’s attention but she just keeps ignoring him, to the point where he decides to never come back.
 When m’ma realizes this, she breaks out into tears.

 Walt Disney Presents has the episode "The Goofy Success Story", as Goofy becomes a huge movie star, but then becomes depressed when he doesn't win a single Oscar, to the point he nearly commits suicide.
 He gets better, thankfully.
+(For those wondering why it takes this dark a turn, it's a parody of the climax of the Judy Garland version of A Star Is Born, which was released the year prior.)

 The Nightmare Before Christmas had some really sad moments.
 Let's see, there's Jack's Lament, which the lead character laments that he is tired of being the Pumpkin King and wishes that he could give it all up.
 I.E. Jack's depressed.
 Then there's Sally's Song, singing about her unrequited love for Jack and wondering "what his actions lead us then".
 THEN there's when Jack is shot down and we see everyone in Halloweentown grieving for Jack.
 Then we see all the kids in the Real World crying as the police tells them that there is no sign of Santa.
 And then there's the first half of "Poor Jack" with Jack regretting the harm that he's done.
 DAMN.
 Luckily, Jack and Sally getting together at the end brings more positive tears.